How the weather helped (and hindered) at Vimy Ridge

 Even the Vimy Memorial itself was almost a victim of the elements.
 Flaws in the original design led to cracks in the facade, allowing water to seep in.
 Rains and wind weathered the names of the dead carved on the outside.
 The problem reached such an extent that a massive multi-million-dollar restoration effort was required, and the monument was rededicated on the 90th anniversary of the battle.

-Later this year will be the 100 year anniversary of the start of the First World War.
-Not long after will be the centennial commemorations for battles like Vimy and Passchendaele.
 As we look back and remember, we should keep in mind that the war effort was both helped, and hindered, by the nightmarish weather conditions.